db3108/michi-c2/doc/manual.rst

 ************************************

-The list of all gtp commands understood by michi-c (version 1.4) is described in the following sections
+The list of all gtp commands understood by michi-c (version 1.4) is described in the following sections.

 3.1 Standard gtp commands
 -------------------------